-This article is inspired by a blog by John Adams, Hey mum and dad, get off the phone, and a recent news item, I wish Mum’s phone was never invented’, written by Claire Haiek, appearing in the Sunshine Coast Daily.
+This article about mobile phones affecting parenting is inspired by a blog by John Adams, Hey mum and dad, get off the phone, and a recent news item, I wish Mum's phone was never invented', written by Claire Haiek, appearing in the Sunshine Coast Daily.

 Don’t talk to me – I’m being social!